Machian Gravity: Confronting Galaxy Cluster Mass Profiles: Analysis and Results

+In Fig.~\ref{fig:ClusterPair}, 12 pairs of galaxy clusters are presented for which the dynamical masses of the clusters are comparable.
+The dotted red or green curves denote the baryonic mass distributions, while the solid curves correspond to the Newtonian dynamical mass profiles of these systems.
+It is evident that the baryonic mass distributions also exhibit mutually similar profiles within each pair.

+If one assumes that the dark matter distribution is completely independent of the baryonic mass distribution, it becomes difficult to account for the empirical fact that, whenever the baryonic mass profiles of two clusters are closely matched, their total (dynamical) mass profiles likewise coincide.
+This correlation implies that, for galaxy clusters, the dynamical mass distribution is functionally related to the baryonic mass distribution.
+Such behaviour cannot be naturally accommodated within the framework of the standard NFW dark matter halo profile.

+MOND can reproduce some of these trends; however, it is well established that MOND alone fails to account for the full mass profiles of galaxy clusters.
+Extensions such as MOND with an external field effect (EFE) can improve the agreement for certain clusters.
+Nevertheless, explaining the present phenomenon within that framework would require assuming that the external field is effectively identical for both members of each cluster pair, which is not a particularly well‑justified or generic assumption.

+It remains possible that external gravitational fields play some role.
+However, the observational evidence presented here indicates that the dynamical mass distribution must be primarily determined by the distribution of baryonic matter.
+In this context, Machian gravity provides a more promising framework for explaining the observed mass distributions of these galaxy cluster pairs.

-While in Fig.~\ref{fig:GalaxyCusterMass}, we can see that the Machian gravity model fits the dynamic mass very well, the data indicating a power of $0.3$, instead of a square root relation.
-Also, in the plots shown in Fig.~\ref{fig:GalaxyCusterMass}, we can see that the Machian gravity gives a declining trend towards the edge of the cluster.
-Decreasing the power of $M_b$ in the equation can fix this issue.
-Therefore, we try to relax that relation and test how we can improve the fits by relaxing the square root using a variable power, i.e.,
+From our analysis of the preceding dataset, we found that the Machian gravity model reproduces the dynamical mass profile very accurately.
+However, the data suggest a power-law dependence with an exponent in the range \(0.25\text{--}0.3\), rather than a strict square-root relation.
+Moreover, in the plots shown in Fig.~\ref{fig:GalaxyCusterMass}, the Machian gravity model yields more strongly curved dynamical mass profiles for the clusters.
+This behaviour can be mitigated by decreasing the power of \(M_b\) in the relevant relation.
+Consequently, we relax the assumption of a fixed square-root dependence and investigate whether the quality of the fits can be improved by introducing a variable exponent, i.e.,

 However, this type of parameterization is difficult to use because $\alpha$ and $M_c$ are strongly correlated and depending on the value of $\alpha$, the value of the $M_c$ can be several orders of magnitude different.
-Therefore, we just multiply and divide this fraction by the total mass of the galaxy and redefine the $K$ as
+Therefore, we just multiply and divide this fraction by the total mass of the cluster and redefine the $K$ as

 where $Q = \left(\frac{M_c}{M_b(r_{out})}\right)^\alpha$.
 In this way, the factor $Q$ will get limited by the fraction of the mass discrepancy, and the power can be varied without affecting $Q$.
 So, the effective dynamic mass from the Machian gravity can be written as